-Other than Singapore and Abu Dhabi, APM's programs were all delivered in OECD countries where the risk of modern slavery is low in our operations.
+Other than Singapore, APM's programs were all delivered in OECD countries where the risk of modern slavery is low in our operations.
 In Singapore, there is potential risk associated with low skilled migrant workforce who may provide services such as site cleaning.
+We have considered modern slavery risk when establishing our new Saudi Arabian subsidiary.